‘I would be surprised if the city clerk’s contract is renewed’

 The council must approve her employment contract, if renewed.
 Witzel-Behl, who did not respond to an interview request, earns $127,624 yearly.

-Verveer says he doesn’t expect that Rhodes-Conway will propose a renewal “because of issues, in large part due to the lack of transparency in the office, most notably with the uncounted ballots in November.”
+Verveer says he doesn’t expect that Madison Mayor Satya Rhodes-Conway will propose a renewal “because of issues, in large part due to the lack of transparency in the office, most notably with the uncounted ballots in November.”

 “But it obviously goes beyond that, as articulated in the mayor’s chief of staff email that you have receipt of,” Verveer says, referencing a February Isthmus article that reported “ongoing issues” with communications from the clerk’s office.